 - You're done!
 Google Analytics is now installed.

-The General Data Protection Regulation (GDPR) protects the personal information of residents of the European Union (EU).
+Businesses affected by privacy laws like the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) protect the personal information of citizens.
 Google Analytics can track personal information.
 To learn more, click here.

 Use the setting Start Google Analytics only when visitors accept cookies to stop tracking visitors on your website who decline cookies.